-This General Tso’s Chicken is full of incredible flavor.
-It is a delicious, lightly fried Chinese-style chicken that is crispy, sweet, and slightly spicy.
+Jared’s General Tso’s Chicken is incredibly flavorful.
+It is a delicious, lightly fried, Chinese style chicken that is crispy, sweet, and slightly spicy.

 Jared and I love this General Tso’s Chicken recipe!
 This is actually the first meal Jared ever made me.
 He made it for me back when we were dating (how lucky am I to have a guy that can actually cook?)
 With a recipe as good and easy as this, you won’t ever have to (or want to) order-out for Chinese food again!

 Jared actually worked for a legit Chinese take-out restaurant when he was in high school.
 He learned how to make a bunch of the dishes, so keep a look out for some of his recipes when you are browsing Favorite Family Recipes.
 General Tso’s Chicken was his favorite to make (and eat) when he worked there.